thomaswilburn/Caret/js/storage/readme.rst

 file.js
 -------

 Wraps the chrome.fileSystem APIs in a friendly File constructor.
 File objects have the following methods or properties, most of which should be self explanatory.
-Most methods return promises, but also accept node-style callbacks.
+All methods return promises, and can be used with the ``await`` keyword.

 -  ``open``
 -  ``read``